A physicist stalks Wall Street!

 Presently the Proprietor is in a research and business development role with regard to his sponsorship of theTradedPortfolio.com website.
 It's about using historical data on securities to determine if any given rule-based plan for active investment management is well-drawn or not, so that existing plans for allocating capital can be improved and new and better plans can be developed.
 Services and products are provided for professional money managers, advisors and their clients who are able to adjust asset allocations in response to shifting market conditions and want to do so with the help of customized, robust methods of computerized quantitative portfolio analysis.
 Coding is conducted using currently hot languages and frameworks.
 Do contact Mike O'Connor if you think that perhaps you want supporting services or possibly, eventually, even involvement.
 Flexible arrangements can be reached so as to meet client-specific needs.

 For you, in addition to performance, the software behind the offerings at theTradedPortfolio.com and the mathematical propositions that make the software work may be of interest.
-If you indeed decide that you want to take a closer look then you'll want to peruse the papers on that site— accessible under the Notes menu.
-In particular the whitepaper on momentum actually fully discloses an improved version of a scheme that has a considerable amount of support from academic research— and all of the testing is exhibited and explained.
+If you indeed decide that you want to take a closer look then you'll want to peruse the papers on that site.
+In particular the working paper on momentum actually fully discloses an improved version of a scheme that has a considerable amount of support from academic research— and all of the testing is exhibited and explained.
 You may want to have a strategy customized for you, applicable to asset classes of particular interest to you, perhaps as a complement to your core program.
-Progress toward improved and tested capability is chronicled in this site's blog.
+Progress toward improved and tested capability will be chronicled in this site's blog.
 Here's a brief bio of the Proprietor.

 MO'C Physics Applied is a Washington, USA sole proprietorship.